mwarning/meshnet-lab/README.md

 ./network.py apply none
 ```

-As an alternative, you can stop all protocols using `./software.py clear` and remove all namespaces using `./network.py clear`.
+As an alternative, you can stop all protocols using `./software.py clear` and remove all nodes (= Linux network namespaces) using `./network.py clear`.
 This is useful to cleanup after a tests has been interrupted.

-The `batman-adv` protocol refers to the start/stop scripts in the [protocols](protocols/) subfolder.
+The protocol name (e.g. `batman-adv`) refers to the start/stop scripts in the [protocols](protocols/) subfolder.
 Add your own scripts to support other protocols.
+The start script is executed once in each virtual node.
+The stop script is stopping all routing protocol daemons at once for convenience, while this is still a TODO, none of the current tests add/remove nodes during tests yet.

 A collections of automated tests with data plot generation is available in the [tests](tests/) subfolder.